 If you don’t mind the taste, you can even gnaw on dried slices of ginseng.

-If you are taking Asian ginseng supplements, the general dosage is 200 to 400 mg daily.
+If you are taking Asian ginseng supplements, the typical dosage is 200 to 400 mg daily.

-The higher 400 mg dose is usually needed to provide maximum benefits for brain function.
-(46)
+The upper-end 400 mg dose is usually needed to provide maximum benefits for brain function.

-A review of over 1,400 studies on ginseng concluded that it is generally safe, and, during clinical trials, no serious adverse effects were reported.
-(48)
+A review of over 1,400 studies on Asian ginseng concluded that it is generally safe and, during clinical trials, no serious adverse effects were reported.

 However, it’s not right for everyone.

-Ginseng’s most common side effects are insomnia or nervousness, especially if you take it while consuming caffeine.
+Ginseng’s most common side effect is insomnia, especially if you take it while consuming caffeine.

-Less common reactions are headache, anxiety, and digestive upset.
-(49)
+Less common reactions include headache, anxiety, change in blood pressure, and digestive upset.

 American Ginseng Side Effects and Interactions